vlad864/vlad864/README.md

      alt="Cat"
      width="300">

-- Cats
+- Mac and Win
-- Open‑source code
-- Black coffee
+- coffee
-- Listening to music with headphones
-- Quiet surroundings
+- Playing vidogames

 When I’m not coding, I read documentation or watch lectures from MIPT and Yandex, or just waste time on YouTube.
 - 🔭 I’m currently working on C++ program in matrix